Life Expectancy & Longevity Probability Calculator

 4. 4

 Check the life expectancy and probability of living longer.
-The table of longevity estimates can produce the following outputs:
+The table of longevity estimates can answer the following:

-1. Total life expectancy, namely the expected age at which a person may die.
+1. Total life expectancy, or expected lifespan.
+This is the estimated age at which a person may die.

 2. Additional life expectancy.
 This is the average remaining years of a person's life at a given age.

 4. Probability of reaching a certain age.
-For example, what is the likelihood of becoming a centenarian (age 100+)?
+For example, this answers the likelihood of becoming a centenarian, living to 100 years old.

 Related Items